hbc/NGS_Data_Analysis_Course/sessionIII/lessons/04_DEG_deseq2.md

 The default FDR threshold is set to `alpha = 0.1`, which is quite liberal.
 Let's try changing that to `0.05` -- *how many genes are we left with*?

 The FDR threshold on it's own doesn't appear to be reducing the number of significant genes.
-With large significant gene lists it can be hard to extract meaningfulbiological relevance.
+With large significant gene lists it can be hard to extract meaningful biological relevance.
 To help increase stringency, one can also add a fold change threshold.
 The `summary()` function doesn't have an argument for fold change threshold, but instead we can use the base R function `subset()`.

 Let's first create variables that contain our threshold criteria: